Skip to contents

 This function automatically detects the type of operation based on dplyr verbs:

-• Filter-only queries generate DELETE operations (removes rows that DON'T match filter)
+• Filter-only queries on table_name generate DELETE operations (removes rows that DON'T match filter)

 Examples